rgabeflores/OnTime/README.md

     `npm install`

-> NOTE: Node must be installed in order for the installation to be successful
+> NOTE: npm (Node package manager) must be installed in order for the installation to be successful

 ## Running the Program